 BUTTERNUT SQUASH SOUP – PROCESS

-Peel the onion and cut in half.
-Chop the tip off the head of garlic, exposing the garlic cloves but leaving the head in tact.
+Peel the onion and cut it in half, placing it open side up on the baking tray.
+Then chop the tip off the head of garlic, exposing the garlic cloves but leaving the rest intact, and place it on the baking tray.

 Once finished, let cool slightly.
 Remove the garlic cloves by pinching the head of garlic until they fall out.
-Then scoop out the butternut squash away from the skin (it should be nice and soft now and easy to separate).
+If you roasted the squash whole, scoop it out and aside.

-Place the onion, garlic, and squash in a dutch oven or Instant Pot.
+Place the onion, garlic, and squash in a dutch oven or other large stovetop pot.
 Add the bone broth.
 Now this is the fun part: use an immersion blender to blend them all together.
 Keep blending until smooth.

-Add the seasonings: salt, pepper, sage, ginger, and cinnamon.
-Saute on medium heat for 20 minutes until warm.
+Turn the stove on medium-low and add the salt, pepper, sage, ginger, and cinnamon.
+Saute on medium heat for 20 minutes until warm and aromatic.

 More Fall Recipes from the Homestead Kitchen